priscilla-b/asp.net-core-notes/README.md

 #### Data Annotations
 - in asp.net, data annotations(attributes) are used to add context to the kind of fields defined in a model class
-- in the code snippet below, the data annotations `Key` and `Required` have been added to give context to the Id and Name fields
+- The code snippet below shows a model class with the data annotations `Key` and `Required` added to give context to the Id and Name fields
 	```C#
 	 public class Category